twilio/twilio-verify-android/README.md

 <a name='Requirements'></a>

 ## Requirements
-* Android Studio Hedgehog or higher
+* Android Studio Ladybug or higher
 * Java 17
 * Android 6.0 (23) SDK or higher
 * Gradle 8.2.0
-* Kotlin 1.8.10
+* Kotlin 2.1.10

 <a name='Documentation'></a>